Team

 UA

-Seasoned Program and Project Manager with extensive experience in leading large-scale transformational projects with a demonstrated history of working in manufacturing and supply chain industry with a proven track record of driving projects to completion in a demanding environment while managing geographically dispersed stakeholders of various cultures and seniority.
+Experienced Program and Project Manager with extensive experience in leading large-scale transformational projects with a demonstrated track record in manufacturing and supply chains.
+Has a proven track record of driving projects to completion in a demanding environment while managing geographically dispersed stakeholders of various cultures and seniority.

 Illustration